FortiGate

 OS\boris.pozdena

-It' possible to remotely validate all IP addresses assigned to the remote workstation using the bellow command:
+It is also possible to validate all IP addresses assigned to the remote workstation using the below command:

 Example: